 Herbs may contain substances that can cause miscarriage, premature birth, uterine contractions, or injury to the fetus.
 Few studies have been done to measure the effects of various herbs on pregnant women or fetuses.

 Herbs and Pregnancy: Herbs of Caution while Pregnant

 Depending on the source, some information will list an herb as safe to consume during pregnancy, whereas another source may list the same herb as unsafe.
 Therefore, it is best to consult with your health care provider or someone trained in using herbs before taking any natural medicine or herb during pregnancy.

 Some organizations that specialize in herbs have done extensive testing on their safety.
-Often these organizations will list herbs with their safety ratings for the general population and also safety during pregnancy and lactation.
+Often these organizations will list herbs with their safety ratings for the general population and for those who are pregnant or breastfeeding.
 These ratings can often be confusing and hard to interpret; this is why speaking with a professional who is familiar with using herbs during pregnancy is recommended.
 One key thing when understanding the safety ratings is to pay attention to what type of use the rating is for.

 Herbs and Pregnancy: Herbs to avoid while pregnant

 The following herbs are considered Likely Unsafe or Unsafe during pregnancy : 3

 - Saw Palmetto – when used orally, has hormonal activity

 - Goldenseal – when used orally, may cross the placenta